BersihKan-CH2PS361/cloud-computing/README.md

    ```bash
    npm run start-dev
    ```
-2. Open http://localhost:3000/ and ensure the expected message is displayed.<br>
+2. Open http://localhost:3000/ in a web browser and ensure the expected message is displayed.<br>
    ![image](https://github.com/BersihKan-CH2PS361/cloud-computing/assets/87643077/2f2b4e3c-0007-426b-a112-a80984264104)
 3. Once testing is done, stop the server using `CTRL+C` then press `Y`.
 ### Step 6: API Test
 Test the API using a testing application such as [Postman](https://www.postman.com/).
 For documentation, you can refer to the [Postman Documentation](https://learning.postman.com/docs/sending-requests/requests/).
 ### Step 7: Deploy to the Cloud using Google Cloud Platform
+As mentioned before in the [cloud architecture](https://github.com/BersihKan-CH2PS361/cloud-computing/?tab=readme-ov-file#cloud-architecture), we used Cloud SQL (MySQL) and Cloud Run.
+Below are steps to deploy this project in Cloud.
 1. Enable the Cloud Build API and Cloud SQL Admin API.
 2. Open Cloud Shell.
 3. Clone the repository.
+4. __[Optional]__ Create database in Cloud SQL.<br>
+   If you haven't created a database in Cloud SQL, you can utilize Cloud Storage to store the SQL script in your bucket then import it into the SQL instance.
-4. Set up the environment configuration.
+5. Set up the environment configuration.
-5. Deploy the application using the following command:
+6. Deploy the application using the following command:
    ```bash
    gcloud run deploy --source .
    ```
-6. Open `https://<your_application_url>` to access your deployed application.
+7. Access your deployed application by opening `https://<your_application_url>` in a web browser.